smithjessk/docs/coroutines/devs/jess/daily-progress.md

 - **31 May 2016**: Worked more through the Java Bytecode boxing problem.
 Finished adding the tests from [ToughType.scala](https://github.com/scala/async/blob/master/src/test/scala/scala/async/run/toughtype/ToughType.scala), and added a few from [AnfTransformSpec.scala](https://github.com/scala/async/blob/master/src/test/scala/scala/async/run/anf/AnfTransformSpec.scala).

 - **1 June 2016**: Found and documented [a macro issue](https://github.com/storm-enroute/coroutines/issues/20).
 Worked through understanding the cause a bit more, and started to set up an environment to debug macros.
 Continued porting more Async tests.
 Updated [my first pull request](https://github.com/storm-enroute/coroutines/pull/18) to fit the [Storm Enroute styleguide](http://storm-enroute.com/dev/styleguide/).

+- **2 June 2016**: Imported the rest of the Async tests into Coroutines.
+Tomorrow, I'm going to work more on understanding the Bytecode issue.
+I'll also work on fixing [issue 20](https://github.com/storm-enroute/coroutines/issues/20).